Arnaud Danjean: Early life and education

-Danjean graduated in 1992 from Sciences Po with a Degree in "Communication, Research and Human Resource", and completed his curriculum in 1993 with a Postgraduate Diploma in Political Science and International Relations at Sciences Po.
+Danjean graduated in 1992 from Sciences Po with a degree in communication, research and human resource, and completed his curriculum in 1993 with a postgraduate diploma in political science and international relations at Sciences Po.

 Professional career

 At the Ministry of Defence

-After completing his military service as a Reserve Officer at the submarine base of Toulon, Danjean passed an examination to join the French DGSE as a civil servant.
+After completing his military service as a reserve officer at the submarine base of Toulon, Danjean passed an examination to join the French DGSE as a civil servant.
 He carried out numerous missions in Sarajevo in 1995 and 1996, especially during the Siege of Sarajevo and the signature of the Dayton Agreement.
 He became a permanent member of the French Embassy in Sarajevo from June 1996 to September 1998.

-Danjean later worked as a Balkans' specialist for the Ministry of Defence and took part to the negotiations of the Rambouillet Agreement in February and March 1999.
+Danjean later worked as a Balkans specialist for the Ministry of Defence and took part to the negotiations of the Rambouillet Agreement in February and March 1999.

-After June 1999, Danjean carried out short-term missions in the Balkans and Central European Countries.
+After June 1999, Danjean carried out short-term missions in the Balkans and Central European countries.

 At the Ministry of Foreign Affairs

 Danjean joined the Mission of France to the United Nations in Geneva in 2002, and performed in 2004 a new mission in Kosovo for Javier Solana, High Representative for Common Foreign and Security Policy (CFSP).

-In 2005, Danjean joined the staff of French Minister of Foreign Affairs Michel Barnier where he was in charge of the Balkans and Afghanistan.
-He remained in office from July 2005 to March 2007 unter the tenure of Philippe Douste-Blazy.
+In 2005, Danjean joined the staff of Minister of Foreign Affairs Michel Barnier where he was in charge of the Balkans and Afghanistan.
+He remained in office from July 2005 to March 2007 under the tenure of Barnier's successor Philippe Douste-Blazy.

 Political career

 Early beginnings

-Danjean stood for election at the 2007 French legislative election in Bresse (Saône-et-Loire) against the incumbent Arnaud Montebourg.
-He was defeated by less than 400 votes after leading the first round with 44% of the polls against 41.3% for Montebourg.
+Danjean stood for election at the 2007 legislative election in the Bresse region against the incumbent Socialist Arnaud Montebourg in the 6th constituency of the Saône-et-Loire department.
+He was defeated by less than 400 second-round votes after leading the first round with 44% of the vote against 41.3% for Montebourg.

 He spent an extended stay in the United States at the end of 2007 in the framework of a German Marshall Fund course.